markd315/TitanBall/Readme.md

 ```

 IMPORTANT:
+It is LIKELY that on Mac, your keylisteners will get stuck down occasionally.
+Symptoms of this include working mouse keybinds, but no working keyboard keybinds.
+Run `defaults write -g ApplePressAndHoldEnabled -bool false` in a command-line to fix it permanently.

-It is LIKELY that you will not be able to play the game without modifying your firewall.
+It is POSSIBLE that you will not be able to play the game without modifying your firewall.
 Open an ADMINISTRATOR command prompt, and run these commands.
 You should only need to do it once.
 Be sure to replace the last part of the command with the path to your own Java file.